ringtho/shoppinglist-frontend/README.md

 # Shopping List

-An application used to create and modify a shopping list built using React, React Router, Javascript and CSS.
+An application used to create and modify a shopping list built using React, React Router, Javascript, and CSS.

 ## Project Status

 This project is currently in development.
-Users can create an account, login, create a shopping list item, modify a shopping list item and delete a shopping list item.
+Users can create an account, log in, create a shopping list item, modify a shopping list item, and delete a shopping list item.

 ## Installation